 - The Watch Lieutenant or a designee is available on a 24-hour basis every day to assist the press corps.
-In the case of serious major incidents before 7:00 am or after 6:00 pm (3:00 pm on Fridays), call the Patrol Desk at (510) 238-3455.
+In the case of serious major incidents before 7:00 am or after 3:00 pm, call the Patrol Desk at (510) 238-3455.
 The patrol officer can direct you to the on-duty Lieutenant.

 How Do I Contact Media Relations?